 My mother was the youngest of three, but married first.
 She also had a child first, me having that honour.
 She turned 21 on January 27th and was so nervous about her first born that she went to the hospital on a false alarm, but stayed for two days until I was born on the 29th.

-I know from being told that when my parents first married they lived in their own house, not too far from my grandparents.
+When my parents first married they lived in their own house, not too far from my grandparents.
 Shortly after I was born my Grandfather Davidson had a stroke and my parents moved into the household.
 My Grandfather died a few years later.
 So for the next few decades my mother lived in the same house as her mother in law.

 I don't really remember much before the age of 5, but I do remember having stories read to me.
 I remember going to teacher parent nights with my mother.
 Fortunately for me they were not painful experiences, partly because I was reading at higher levels than most of my classmates.
 I won two costume contests at school ice carnivals due to my mother's sewing efforts.

 When I was in grade two I was told I would have to have an eye operation (I had inherited cross eyes).
 I was given a choice of going to Toronto (where the doctor lived) or Oshawa (where our family lived) or Bowmanville, (the furthest for the doctor).
 I chose Bowmanville.
 My mother visited each day.
 I was blindfolded for a week and pretty bored.
 She used to give me coins to feel and if I could get it right I would get to keep them.
 An example perhaps of how blind people compensate by developing other senses.
 She read to me a series of children's book by Thornton W Burgess that I soon became addicted to.
 More on how this affected me: http://www.therealjohndavidson.com/2020/08/cross-eyed.html

 One time we were having poor delivery of our newspaper and my mother was very annoyed.
 She told the circulation manager that she had a young son who could do a better job.
 I was actually about two years younger than the usual starting age and had no thoughts of doing it.
 She went around with me that first day and it was a good thing as I was at the butt end of a lot of dissatisfied customers including one deaf mute who had trouble expressing himself.
 I had a route altogether for about four years.
 I later became a circulation manager (for over 15 years) and could relate to my earlier experiences.
 My experiences weren't all positive, but very helpful in understanding what paper carriers were up against.
 My circulation career in many ways related to my experiences with my mother; http://www.therealjohndavidson.com/2012/08/my-career-in-newspaper-circulation-part.html

 At the end of the first week of high school was initiation day.
 It was fun, but really it was humiliating by design.
 I was very adamant I didn't want to attend the dance that night.
 I had not had very much experience with dances and felt this was a bad time to start.
 My mother was determined I would have a better social life than she had had.
 I am not sure my mother actually stomped her feet, but it was pretty close.
 I ended up going and having a wonderful time in a major ice breaking way.
 Ironically I recounted this story in another city many years later just after my mother had died to the wife of the minister who as it turns out had been one of my tormentors.
 I don't mean that in a vindictive way as he was actually very school oriented.
 I would also add that the minister's brother had been one of the earliest to encourage my basketball enthusiasm.
-Another irony, his father had married my parents.
+Another irony, their father had married my parents.

 Most people would be surprised to learn that I sang loudly and often at home A few people have even commented that I had a very good voice, however I was very sensitive about singing in public.
 My mother confided in one of my teachers who recruited me for a small singing role in a school play.
 I quite enjoyed it, but unfortunately when we moved for the next grade that ended my musical career.

 We moved from Oshawa to Haliburton just before I was to enter grade 12.
 My Grandmother Davidson moved with us, but increasingly required difficult personal care from my mother.
 In a few years she moved to a nursing home an hour's drive away in Lindsay.
 My mother drove every day to keep her mother-in law company.
 Later my grandmother was able to move to a nursing home in Haliburton.
-My mother not only visited her every day, she ended up doing favours for the patients and staff.
+My mother not only visited her every day, she ended up doing favors for the patients and staff.
 She was recognized as a volunteer and then to her surprise she was hired on a regular basis.
 Not all of us get paid for doing what we like to do.

 I remember we didn't really have a lot of family traditions, but when I felt I was too old for a birthday party, my mother made a big fuss.
 When I protested she said it wasn't just for me but for my younger sisters.

 My Grandmother Davidson died and my mother phoned me first and asked me to phone my siblings.
 Her death was not a surprise, but it wasn't pleasant calling my brother and sisters.
 It was an honour to be given the responsibility.
 A little on both my grandmothers: http://www.therealjohndavidson.com/2020/12/two-grandmothers.html

 When I got married there was a minor clash of cultures.
 My family was more traditional Canadian, whereas my new bride's family was very family oriented.
 At our wedding there was something like 200 from my wife's side and less than 50 from my side.
 I remember pleading with my mother to help even up things a bit, but she felt everyone who should be, had been invited.
 My father was called upon for a toast and said something to the effect that I was a very lucky guy to have such a bride and he was amazed she saw something in me.
 Unexpectedly my mother got asked to say a few words and she said Sharon, my wife was also lucky.
 I agreed with my father. but it was nice to hear my mother's words.